 Every developer writes a custom worker pool at some point of their career.
 Everyone.
 Certain MongooseIM components (the ones that use connection pools) were created with different preferred library in mind.
 As a result, we’ve ended up with many kinds of worker pools: cuesport, worker_pool and poolboy.
 It wasn’t only a matter of maintenance difficulty, but performance as well.
 As an example, cuesport supports only a simple round-robin job assignment algorithm, which is not optimal in every case.
 It also lacks inspection of any kind.

 Given our experience gathered over the years, we’ve selected worker_pool as our primary library.
 It is very flexible and exposes a dedicated stats API.
-It was originally created by Inaka, however it is actively maintained by Erlang Solutions at this present time.
+It was originally created by Inaka and it is actively maintained by its former developers at this present time.

 For now, the changes are purely internal.
 Some projects may observe better performance but the primary goal was to prepare for a second round of unification.
 Stay tuned for more details in near future.

 Please feel free to read the detailed changelog.
 Here, you can find a full list of source code changes and useful links.